A Complete Guide to Construction Software Pricing

 • May not be flexible for companies with changing needs

-Cloud and subscription-based construction software pricing models are becoming increasingly popular due to their flexibility and potential cost savings compared to perpetual licenses.
+Cloud and subscription-based construction software pricing models have become the industry standard due to their flexibility and potential cost savings compared to perpetual licenses.
 A subscription pricing model for construction software means that you pay an annual or monthly subscription fee to use the software.
 You need to keep paying the fee in order to keep using the software, but in exchange, you have immediate access to updates and many new features as they are released.
 You also don’t need to maintain the hardware that the software is hosted on.
 Instead, subscription software is typically accessed via a web browser or through an app on mobile devices.

 This pricing model is more flexible and often more affordable than a comparable perpetual license that also has access to regular feature updates and support.
 It also allows users to only pay for the features they need and scale up or down as needed more conveniently.
 For these reasons, subscription models are especially popular among construction professionals in small and medium businesses who would have trouble affording the upfront costs associated with a perpetual license and whose business needs are likely to change more significantly over time.